Coarse and pointwise tangent fields: Introduction

 \begin{theorem} Let $\bX$ be a (finite or infinite dimensional) Hilbert space.
 Let $E\subseteq \bX$ be a doubling subset that badly fits $2$-planes.
 Suppose $\mathcal{F}$ is a multiresolution family of balls for $E$ and fix an inflation parameter $A\geq 1$.

 Then $\mathcal{F}$ admits a $1$-dimensional coarse tangent field $\tau$ with inflation $A$.
 For each $\epsilon$, the constant $C$ in \eqref{eq:epstangentdef} depends only on $A, \epsilon, d$, the constant $\epsilon_0$ from Definition \ref{def:fit}, and the doubling constant of $E$. \end{theorem} In particular, Theorem \ref{thm:onedim} applies to every porous set in $\mathbb{R}^2$, for instance the Sierpi\'nski carpet, as well as examples like the Menger sponge in $\mathbb{R}^3$.
-We recall that a subset of a Hilbert space $\bX$ is \emph{porous} if every ball in $\bX$ contains a ball of comparable radius disjoint from this subset.
-(In some areas, this is called ``lower porous''.)

 As noted above, dimension theory gives a simple sufficient condition for a space to badly fit $d$-planes: a space with Nagata or Assouad dimension strictly less than $d$ must badly fit $d$-planes.
 Therefore, we have the following